semagnum/shot_matcher/README.md

 ### Alpha Over Node
 Adds a color matching node group to your compositor, mapping the black and white values from the foreground to the background.
 This is for merging the layers into one image.

+# How to Use

+1. Select your background and foreground layers.
+The background is the image or video that will be "behind" the foreground layer in your final composition.
+It's also the layer that the foreground's color range will be mapped to.
+You can select the image or movie clip from the textbox or the "Use Current Image/Clip" button to get the file you are currently viewing.
+2. For the background layer, analyze and get the colors representing black and white in the image.
+Use pixels of the picture/video that represent black or white colors for reference, preferably in the area that your foreground layer will be composited to.
+    * For images, you can use either the auto calculator or the color picker.
+For the calculator, simply press the button and let it pick the max and min RGB values in the image.
+It can get close, but usually the color picker is best.
+To use the color picker, first click "Reset Colors" in the Shot Matcher panel.
+Click "Color Pick" and find the pixels meant to represent the colors white and black.
+Hover over the area, hold down Ctrl, and move the cursor to pick up the colors.
+You should see the white and black colors in the panel update as you do so.
+You simply click the left or right mouse button to accept your changes, or press "Escape" to cancel.
+Feel free to do it again and again to update the current white and black colors you have, or you can restart with "Reset Colors."
+    * For movie clips, only the auto calculator is available.
+There's three parameters: start frame, end frame, and frame step.
+Whenever you run the analysis, the addon will iterate from "start frame" to "end frame," using the "frame step" as the increment value.
+For example, if the parameters above were (1, 250, 10), the addon will look at frames 1, 11, 21,...231, and 241.
+    * Note: if you insist to color pick a movie clip, simply load the movie clip into Blender as an image.
+On the side panel, you can change the current frame to your liking.
+3. Repeat the previous step for the foreground layer.
+4. Once you've gotten the values for each layer, select one of the node groups to generate.
+The "alpha over" is for typical compositing, while the color balance one is helpful for shot matching.
+5. If you need to update the colors, just adjust them and click the node button again, and it'll simply update the existing node or group instead of recreating it!
+It's based on the node label or group name, so if you change those, the addon will create a new one instead of updating.

+# Auto-saving and Purging Settings
+Just for your information, the layer settings are saved for each image and movie clip you use.
+The layers are saved whenever you change layers in the Shot Matcher panel (done by selecting a different image or movie in the dropdown), as well as when you save your Blender project.
+Upon loading your Blender project, the addon will check if each layer setting can find the correlating image or movie clip.
+If no matching image or movie clip can be found, the setting will be removed to save space.